openx/ODS-Python-API-Client/README.md

 <code>$ python pull_report.py</code>

-- 'ox_post.py' to send a request to our legacy endpoint, can be used to, e.g create a site.
+- 'ox_post.py' to send a request to our legacy endpoint, can be used to create UI items, e.g. an ad unit.

 <code>$ python ox_post.py</code>